ckan/ckanext-scheming/README.md

 ### `preset`

-A `preset` specifies a set of default values for these field keys.
-They are used to define validation and snippets for common field types.
+A `preset` specifies a set of default values for other field keys.
+They allow reuse of definitions for validation and snippets for common field types.

 This extension includes the following presets in [presets.json](ckanext/scheming/presets.json):